OKuzmanov/Mobilelele-SoftUni/README.md

 # Mobilelele-SoftUni
-A demo project for the Spring Fundamentals course in SoftUni.
+A project for the Spring Fundamentals course in SoftUni.